cdemwell/informed-patient/README.md

 ## What this Skill pushes against

 One key risk in using AI for healthcare questions is the model defaults to provide "helpful" confirmatory information and to summarize on behalf of users.
-Additionally, the models frequently encode poor scientific metascience practices, such as over-extrapolating from a single study, or taking findings as "proven" merely by statistical significance without considering multiple factors such as the type of people studied, the quality and depth of data, and the accuracy of measurements.
+Additionally, the models frequently encode poor metascience practices, such as over-extrapolating from a single study, or taking findings as "proven" merely by statistical significance without considering multiple factors such as the type of people studied, the quality and depth of data, and the accuracy of measurements.

 When users simply ask AI models about health in basic prompts, this can lead to models generating answers that overstate evidence, or encourage Claude to try to "read tea leaves" in the symptomology and user descriptions of symptoms.

 Additionally, causality (what leads to what) in health is multivariate, and complex, and difficult to figure out.
 Many symptoms can look similar but be caused by different things, and the same condition can present differently for different individuals.
 The aim of this skill is not to provide "the answer" or end of a question, but to sharpen your investigatory skills and help you learn.

 In keeping with that vision, in this Skill, I have used opinionated evidence-based principles to design for eliciting diverse and functionally-relevant descriptions of symptomology, for assessing the clinical literature, and for keeping in mind the complex causality of healthcare decision-making.
+Going through an iterative process (intake, search for sources, source summaries, evidence red flag evaluation, synthesis) introduces step-by-step thinking and more reflection, while still giving you AI assistance.

-For instance, I've made design choices in this skill to push Claude to help you think about competing possibilities, assess the strength of evidence, and generate questions for your healthcare team.
+Drawing from the research literature around complex patient care and my experience with evidence thinking, I've made design choices in this skill to push Claude to help you think about competing possibilities, assess the strength of evidence, and generate questions for your healthcare team.
 It should not generate confirmatory statements or "tell you what you have."
 In keeping with scientific evidence principles for careful diagnosis, it should help you notice things such as when you are "anchoring" on an initial hypothesis or explanation, and encourage testing alternative hypotheses.

 These design choices are also reflected in: